MaestroError/eloquent-regex/README.md

 ##### To Do

-- Review all comments +
 - Make patterns dynamic +
 - Add commonly used patterns & tests +
-- Default arguments and allow to use any other option +
+- Default arguments and allow to use any other option beside args +
 - Add FilePath and DirectoryPath patterns for different OS +
 - Add needed options for new patterns:
   - specialCharacters (min, max) +